emschu/oerc/README.md

 # OERC

 ... is a software project to locally store, view and search the program data of public-law ("öffentlich-rechtliche") TV stations in Germany, Austria and Switzerland.

 `oerc` needs a single PostgreSQL database and some configuration options to get ready.

 While `oerc` is a command-line tool only, a built-in web application is provided for you at `127.0.0.1:8080` (*default*) if you run `oerc server`.

 ### Commands

 - **Collecting TV program data** of 28 TV channels (`oerc fetch`)
 - **Search for interesting program** items by looking for your own keywords (`oerc search`)
 - Running an **HTTP backend server** to access program data in JSON format (`oerc server`)
-- Running a (local) HTTP server to serve a **client web application** in your browser to view the program data and your personal program recommendations (`oerc server`)
+- By default the server contains a small **client web application** for your browser to view the program data and your personal program recommendations

 With the help of `oerc` you can build and use your own private TV program recommendation tool while ALL information is processed and kept locally.

 This project is written in Golang, and it is *AGPL v3* licensed.
 You are encouraged to participate and improve functionality.
 [Just create a GitHub issue!](https://github.com/emschu/oerc/issues)

 The focus of this project lies in providing program data for individuals - ready to be enriched, searched or analysed as long as there is no (real) Open Data policy of the public-law sector.

 At the moment it's not intended to create links between program data and Media(thek) information.